 Mandatory quarantine for persons arriving in Switzerland

 Since 6 July 2020, anyone entering Switzerland from a country or area with a high risk of infection has been legally mandated to go into quarantine for ten days.
-You will find the list of these countries and further informations on the page Mandatory quarantine for persons arriving in Switzerland.
+You will find the list of these countries and further information on the page Mandatory quarantine for persons arriving in Switzerland.

 Collection of contact details upon arriving in Switzerland